core-wg/oscore/draft-ietf-core-object-security.md

 * In case of group communication {{I-D.ietf-core-oscore-groupcomm}}, a group identifier can be used as ID Context to enable different security contexts for a server belonging to multiple groups.

 The Sender ID and ID Context are used to establish the necessary input parameters and in the derivation of the security context (see {{context-derivation}}).
-Whereas the 'kid' parameter may be used to transport the Sender ID, the new COSE header parameter 'kid context' may be used to transport the ID Context, see {{tab-1}}.
+Whereas the 'kid' parameter is used to transport the Sender ID, the new COSE header parameter 'kid context' is used to transport the ID Context in requests, see {{tab-1}}.

 ~~~~~~~~~~
 +----------+--------+------------+----------------+-----------------+